aditishenoy/100-days-of-code/R2-log.md

 ### Day 2: July 14
 R2D02 - Finally figured out how to open an image from the terminal using a remote server.
 Yes, sounds simple but I'm proud of myself #100DaysOfCode

+### Day 3: July 15
+R2D03 - Explored the dataset and sorted features/targets.
+Finally understood what kernels on kaggle are! 🙈 Started my analysis on my first notebook there today!
+THERE'S SO MUCH TO LEARN I LOVE THIS #100DaysOfCode